“Divorce by Mutual Agreement” in Singapore

 Under the proposed new divorce law in Singapore, couples can divorce by mutual agreement without blaming each other and without having to show that they have been living separately.

-On Monday, 10 January 2022, Parliament passed the Women’s Charter Amendment Bill 43/2021 to repeal and re-enact section 95 and the new section 95A of the Charter.
-The Act will come into operation on a date announced by the minister in the Gazette.
+On 10 January 2022, Parliament passed the Women’s Charter Amendment Bill 43/2021 to introduce a new 6th ground for divorce in Singapore – Divorce by Mutual Agreement.
+The new divorce law will come into operation on a date to be announced by the minister in the Gazette.

-In reply, the Minister of State for Social and Family Development said the aim of the amendment is instead to make the divorce process more amicable and add “therapeutic justice” to the family justice system.
+The aim of the new divorce law is to make the divorce process more amicable and add “therapeutic justice” to the family justice system.
 It is not to undermine the marriage vows.
 The aim is to reduce acrimony and protect children from being caught up in the middle when parents make allegations against each other.